Frequently Asked Questions About Parking

 No. The SPC Card allows you to enter and exit the parking lot as many times as you need to in a single day for no additional charge.
 If you do not have a SPC Card and are pulling a short-term visitor parking ticket, you will need to pay the applicable hourly rate each time you leave.

 Payment is to be directed to the Tuition Office and requires a copy of the citation.
 Payment is due fifteen (15) business days from the date the citation was issued.
 Checks are to be made payable to Saint Paul College.
 You may appeal your citation within fifteen (15) business days from the date the citation was issued.
-Appeal forms are available at the Public Safety Desk.
-The form must be filled out completely to be considered.
-Completed appeals should be turned in to the Parking Window or placed in the Parking mailbox in the mail room on the 1st floor.
+The appeal form is available online at

 It is mandatory that all motor vehicles parked on Saint Paul College campus use the parking access system to go in and out of the parking lot.